elit-altum/summer-of-bitcoin/README.md

-# Summer of Bitcoin Solution Challenge 🚀☀️
+# Summer of Bitcoin Challenge 🚀☀️

 This is my submission for the summer of bitcoin challenge 2021, built using NodeJS.